 Currently, Napier Port can only moor one large container ship at a time and demand is increasing year on year.

 Napier Port is a vital regional asset.
 We are a significant employer in our own right but we enable many more jobs across the region.
+Apple exports are forecast to grow substantially and we are already seeing the "Wall of Wood" come to the port.

 Napier Port is planning now so the right infrastructure can be in place to allow Hawke’s Bay to continue to prosper.